codelion/optillm/README.md

 > [!TIP]
-> optillm is a transparent proxy and will work with any LLM API or provider that has an OpenAI API compatible chat completions endpoint, and in turn, optillm also exposes the same OpenAI API comptaible chat completions endpoint.
+> optillm is a transparent proxy and will work with any LLM API or provider that has an OpenAI API compatible chat completions endpoint, and in turn, optillm also exposes the same OpenAI API compatible chat completions endpoint.
 This should allow you to integrate it into any existing tools or frameworks easily.
-If the LLM you want to use doesn't have an OpenAI API comptaible endpoint (like Google or Anthropic) you can use [LiteLLM proxy server](https://docs.litellm.ai/docs/proxy/quick_start) that supports most LLMs.
+If the LLM you want to use doesn't have an OpenAI API compatible endpoint (like Google or Anthropic) you can use [LiteLLM proxy server](https://docs.litellm.ai/docs/proxy/quick_start) that supports most LLMs.

 The following sequence diagram illustrates how the request and responses go through optillm.